Q-SAM2: Accurate Quantization for Segment Anything Model 2: Abstract

 \section{Abstract}

-The Segment Anything Model 2 (SAM2) has gained significant attention as a foundational approach for promptable image and video segmentation.
-However, its expensive computational and memory consumption poses a severe challenge for its application in resource-constrained scenarios.
-In this paper, we propose an accurate low-bit quantization method for efficient SAM2, termed Q-SAM2.
-To address the performance degradation caused by the singularities in weight and activation distributions during quantization, Q-SAM2 introduces two novel technical contributions.
-We first introduce a linear layer calibration method for low-bit initialization of SAM2, which minimizes the Frobenius norm over a small image batch to reposition weight distributions for improved quantization.
-We then propose a Quantization-Aware Training (QAT) pipeline that applies clipping to suppress outliers and allows the network to adapt to quantization thresholds during training.
-Our comprehensive experiments demonstrate that Q-SAM2 allows for highly accurate inference while substantially improving efficiency.
-Both quantitative and visual results show that our Q-SAM2 surpasses existing state-of-the-art general quantization schemes, especially for ultra-low 2-bit quantization.
-While designed for quantization-aware training, our proposed calibration technique also proves effective in post-training quantization, achieving up to a 66\% mIoU accuracy improvement over non-calibrated models.
+The Segment Anything Model 2 (SAM2) is a powerful foundation model for promptable segmentation.
+However, its high computational and memory costs are a major barrier to deployment on resource-constrained devices.
+In this paper, we present Q-SAM2, an accurate low-bit quantization method that achieves high compression and high fidelity.
+To address performance degradation arising from challenging weight and activation distributions during quantization, Q-SAM2 introduces two novel contributions: Variance-Reduced Calibration (VRC), an initialization method that reduces weight statistical variance by minimizing the Frobenius norm over a small calibration batch; and Learnable Statistical Clipping (LSC), a Quantization-Aware Training (QAT) method that learns momentum-stabilized clipping factors to manage outliers in weights and activations.
+Comprehensive experiments demonstrate that Q-SAM2 achieves highly accurate inference with substantial efficiency gains, significantly surpassing state-of-the-art general QAT schemes, particularly in the ultra-low 2-bit regime.
+Specifically, Q-SAM2 achieves an accuracy gain of up to 9.7 ppt in J\&F on the video segmentation benchmark and 7.3 ppt in mIoU for instance segmentation over the best competing QAT model, all while achieving an 8x reduction in model size compared to the BF16 baseline.